Olympics-Cycling-Canada's Mitchell cruises to women's sprint gold

 In a third-place shootout, Hong Kong's Lee Wai-sze overpowered Hinze in the opening two races of the series to take the bronze medal.

-(Reporting by Martyn Herman; Writing by Hardik Vyas; Editing by Ana Nicolaci da Costa)
+(Reporting by Martyn Herman; Writing by Hardik Vyas; Editing by Ana Nicolaci da Costa/Peter Rutherford)